masesgroup/JNet/src/documentation/articles/API_extensibility.md

 To discuss this case we use another class: the [AWT Panel](https://docs.oracle.com/javase/8/docs/api/java/awt/Panel.html), implemented in [Java.Awt.Panel](https://github.com/masesgroup/JNet/blob/master/src/net/JNet/Java/Awt/Panel.cs).
 The .NET class does not have any implemented method: we discuss about [createVolatileImage](https://docs.oracle.com/javase/8/docs/api/java/awt/Component.html#createVolatileImage-int-int-) inherited from the base class `Component`.
-The method returns a [VolatileImage](https://docs.oracle.com/javase/8/docs/api/java/awt/image/VolatileImage.html) which is not yet implemented; a solution on this problem is to use directly the `createVolatileImage` Java method like the following code snippet does:
+The method returns a [VolatileImage](https://docs.oracle.com/javase/8/docs/api/java/awt/image/VolatileImage.html) which is not yet implemented; a solution on this problem is to use directly the `createVolatileImage` Java™ method like the following code snippet does:

 ```C#
 Java.Awt.Panel panel = new();